ethanoutangoun/ethnicity_detection_aiwebsite/README.md

 - Combine Clarifai with Namsor for prediction
 - Create options to detect using just face or just name
 - Improve and modernize UI
-- Deploy website using a web service that supports Flask